Dolores has landscaped for private clients, maintained one client's small orchid collection, and keeps 30 houseplants.

 Some orchids as well as staghorn and elkhorn ferns can be mounted on a piece of wood.
 Bark usually remains on the wood for this type of project.
 Simply line the wood with a bit of damp moss, place the bare rooted plant on the moss, and cover with more moss.
 Affix the moss and plant to the bark with jute or fishing line and hang.

 Kokedama is a method of growing plants without a container.
 The unpotted plant roots are rolled up carefully in a ball of soil or orchid medium, surround by sheet moss and wound around with jute or other natural twine.
 The plant is then hung suspended.
 If you use fishing line to hang the plant, it may appear to be floating in the air!
 This is a great way to display your plants if things are getting a bit too crowded.
+Water plants by dunking in water and allowed to drip dry before hanging.

 Air plants do not use soil.
 You can mount them on moss or be very creative with display as long as you mist them daily.
 Tuck them into shells, cork, on pieces of wood, driftwood, wire coils, or those little glass balls you can find where air plants are sold.